 Parking at MIT

-As of September 15, 2016 most parking in gated lots on the MIT Cambridge campus will be pay-per-day and require an Occasional “Pay-per-day” Permit.
+In September 2016 MIT introduced the Access MIT program and converted most parking in gated lots on the MIT Cambridge campus to pay-per-day lots that require an Occasional “Pay-per-day” Permit.
 So ditch the car when you can!
 Drive today, take the subway or bus tomorrow, and walk when the weather is nice.
-No annual commitment involved, and your total expense will be capped at the 2016/2017 rate of $1,760 (the equivalent of a one-year pass).
-Annual permits are still available for non-gated lots.
+No annual commitment is required, and your total expense will be capped at the 2017 –2018 rate of $1,900 (the equivalent of a one-year pass).
 This new parking program is part of Access MIT.

 To apply for subsidy and reimbursement incentive programs, visit your Commuting Benefits page on Atlas.